bbarker/voxel-vegetables/README.md

 ## [Credits](./credits/CREDITS.md)

-# Note: this game is unrelated to the [Voxel Vegetables](https://vox-fox.itch.io/voxel-vegetables) asset pack.
+Note: this game is unrelated to the [Voxel Vegetables](https://vox-fox.itch.io/voxel-vegetables) asset pack.

 # License

+This project is Copyright © 2023 Brandon Elam Barker and Space Nerd.

 This project is licensed under the [MPL v2](LICENSE.md) except some content of `assets` and the Bevy icons in the `build` directory (see [Credits](credits/CREDITS.md)).